“Transfronterizos” during the COVID-19 pandemic

 “If we were to return to campus after a few months, but the border crossing restrictions continue, we might face the struggle of having to stay in San Diego for a while,” said Munoz.
 “That would be the worst case scenario because not everyone has a place to crash on the other side of the border.”

-If the crossing restrictions persist when the bordering countries are finishing their recoveries from COVID-19, this could mean many students won’t be able to get to campus.
-As the pandemic develops, the verdict on how the border situation will continue to be managed still fickles.
+If the crossing restrictions persist while the bordering countries are finishing their recoveries from COVID-19, this could mean many students won’t be able to get to campus.
+As the pandemic develops, the verdict on how the border situation will continue to be managed is fluctuating.

 Ana is a 3rd year Journalism (Advertising) student at Mesa.
 She will be transferring to SDSU next semester to continue to pursue her degree, and she wishes...